stuffedfox/stuffedfox-crypto/README.md

 ### Future design goals, and project ambitions:

-- Develop a working proof of concept KeyDrive demonstrating the functionality of the architecture.
-As well as it's utility.
+- Develop a working proof of concept KeyDrive, to demonstrate the architecture.
 - Provide automation in the form of scripting to make generation of generic keyfiles and KeyDrives easy.
 - Automated interactions on the side of the KeyDrive, as well as AuthorizedSystems via Daemons.
 - The architecture should be designed in such a way that it doesn't leave any traces of itself on UnauthorzedSystems, private/public computers or ephemeral distributions like tails.